This post covers your options for ground transportation from Berlin-Brandenburg Airport (BER) to Berlin, Germany.

 It’s actually 1 min faster to Hauptbahnhof compared to the FEX train.

-One big advantage of this train (and the RB14 below) is that it gives you a direct link to Ostbahnhof, Alexanderplatz and Friedrichstrasse stations.
-No transfer necessary.
+One big advantage of this train (and the RB14 below) is that it gives you a direct link to Ostbahnhof, Alexanderplatz, and Friedrichstrasse stations.
+No transfer is necessary.

-It also continues on to points west of the city centre, such as Berlin Zoologisher Garten, Westkreuz, and ending in the city of Potsdam.
+It also continues on to points west of the city centre, such as Berlin Zoologisher Garten, and Westkreuz, and ends in the city of Potsdam.

 RB14 (Regional Bahn)